danielscholl/edge-validate/archived-notes/gist2.md

-# Validation: KV CSI Secret Driver with Service Principal
+# Validation: AAD Pod Identity with Service Principal

 This validation  will use Service Principal and Key Vault CSI Secret Driver features to test secret management with Key Vault Secrets.